Ashwin2k3/codingQuestions/codeforces/strings/A_super_agent.md

-A. Super Agent

-time limit per test

-2 seconds

-memory limit per test

-256 megabytes
+A. Super Agenttime limit per test2 secondsmemory limit per test256 megabytes

 There is a very secret base in Potatoland where potato mash is made according to a special recipe.
 The neighbours from Porridgia decided to seize this recipe and to sell it to Pilauland.
 For this mission they have been preparing special agent Pearlo for many years.
 When, finally, Pearlo learned all secrets of espionage, he penetrated into the Potatoland territory and reached the secret base.